mrJakez/kohana-ormt/README.md

 * `title`
 * `text`

-Hereby the `author` is a relation to an user model, the `crdate` is a DATE, the `visible` field is a bool flag, and `title` and `text` are fields with a different content for each language.
-Now the Article database structure looks like the following:
+Hereby the `author` is a relation to an user model, the `crdate` is a DATE, the `visible` field is a bool flag. `title` and `text` are fields with a language specific content.
+The Article database structure will look like this:

 ### Article database structure
 ```sql